LSEG-API-Samples/Example.WebSocketAPI.Python.MRN.TRNA/README.md

 2. [Python](https://www.python.org/) compiler and runtime.
 3. Python [Anaconda](https://www.anaconda.com/distribution/) or [MiniConda](https://docs.conda.io/en/latest/miniconda.html) distribution/package manager.
 4. [Classic Jupyter Notebook](https://jupyter.org/) web application.
+5. RTO Access credentials for the rTO example
+6. Internet connection.

 *Note:*
 - This Project has been qualified with Python version 3.7.6 and Conda version 4.8.1
--  You can install a classic Jupyter Notebook on your local machine and then test the example on the machine.
-The alternate choice is a free Jupyter Notebook on cloud environments such as [Azure Notebook](https://notebooks.azure.com/) provided by Microsoft.
-You can find more details from [this tutorial](https://docs.microsoft.com/en-us/azure/notebooks/tutorial-create-run-jupyter-notebook).
-If you are not familiar with Jupyter Notebook, the following [tutorial](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook) created by DataCamp may help.
+- If you are not familiar with Jupyter Notebook, the following [tutorial](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook) created by DataCamp may help.
 - It is not advisable to change the Refinitiv Real-Time Distribution System configuration if you are not familiar with the configuration procedures.
 Please consult your Market Data administrator for any questions regarding Refinitiv Real-Time Distribution System-MRN service configuration.
+- Please contact your Refinitiv's representative to help you to access the RTO account, and services.
+You can find more detail regarding the RTO access credentials set up from the *Getting Started for Machine ID* section of the [Getting Start with Refinitiv Data Platform article](https://developers.refinitiv.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform) article.
+- Please refer to the [pip installation guide page](https://pip.pypa.io/en/stable/installing/) if your environment does not have the [pip tool](https://pypi.org/project/pip/) installed.

 ## Application Files
 This example project contains the following files and folders